syncfusion-content/blazor-docs/blazor/accumulation-chart/chart-types/funnel.md

 ![Size](../images/funnel/size-razor.png)

-> Note: You can also explore our [`Blazor Funnel Chart`](https://blazor.syncfusion.com/demos/chart/funnel) example to knows how to render and configure the funnel chart.
+> You can also explore our [`Blazor Funnel Chart`](https://blazor.syncfusion.com/demos/chart/funnel) example to knows how to render and configure the funnel chart.

 ## Neck Size